rorycl/genact/README.md

 	└── output.md

-The 20250630T204842-history.json file can be used for the next call to the api to "continue" the conversation.
+The 20250630T204842-history.json file can be used for the next call to the api to "continue" the conversation, which is what will happen by default if no apiHistory or studioHistory is specified.

 ./genact [-a apiHistory] [-s studioHistory] -c "chat name" \
          [-d directory] [-y yaml]  Prompt

 Application Options:
   -a, --apiHistory=    path to api history json file